Kirkpatrick Durham

 Kirkpatrick Durham (Scottish Gaelic: Cill Phàdraig) is a village and parish in the historical county of Kirkcudbrightshire, Dumfries and Galloway, south-west Scotland.
 It is located 6 mi north of Castle Douglas.

 History

 An old church dedicated to St Patrick gives the first element of the name: Kirk Patrick.
 The name Durham indicates barren land and distinguishes the village from another Kirkpatrick in the area.

 The village lay in the parish of Kilpatrick and was developed from 1785 by Rev David Lamont on his own ground and named Kirkpatrick Durham operating as a handloom weaving centre.

+A curling club was formed in the village in 1838.

 The present church was built in 1850 by Dumfries-based architect Walter Newall.